boldbi/boldbi-docker/README.md

 * [BoldBI in multiple container image](#start-multiple-container-bold-bi-with-docker-compose).
 ## Start single container Bold BI with `docker-compose`
-You can use Docker Compose to easily run Bold BI in an isolated environment built with Docker containers.
-The image shown here is a single image containing multiple BoldBi services targeted for simplifying evaluation and minimalistic production use cases.
+You can use docker-compose to easily run Bold BI in an isolated environment built with Docker containers.
+The image shown here is a single image containing multiple Bold BI services targeted for simplifying evaluation and minimalistic production use cases.
 <br/>
-Create a docker-compose.yml file that starts your `BoldBI` and a separate `PostgreSQL` instance with volume mounts for data persistence:
+Create a docker-compose.yml file that starts your `Bold BI` as well as a separate `PostgreSQL` instance with volume mounts for data persistence:

 ```sh
 version: '3.5'